Clyde21-dev/Web-dev-projects/README.md

 ## About the Course

-[*The Complete Full-Stack Web Development Bootcamp*](https://www.udemy.com/course/the-complete-full-stack-web-development-bootcamp/) is designed to teach full-stack web development from the ground up, covering front-end fundamentals, back-end essentials, database management, and deployment.
+[*The Complete Web Development Bootcamp*](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=ST5MT020225CROW) is a comprehensive course designed to teach web development from the ground up, covering front-end fundamentals, back-end essentials, database management, and deployment.

 Throughout the course, I will be working with:
 - **Front-End**: HTML5, CSS3, Bootstrap, JavaScript, React, etc.
-- **Back-End**: Node.js, Express, and other frameworks.
+- **Back-End**: Node.js, Express.js, and other frameworks.
 - **Databases**: MongoDB, SQL, or other database technologies.
-- **Additional Topics**: Git, version control, cloud hosting, best practices, etc.
+- **Additional Topics**: Git, version control, APIs, and much more.

 ---